Anti-gravity

 Anti-gravity is the concept of a force that would exactly oppose the force of gravity.
-Under the known laws of physics, anti-gravity is impossible except possibly between matter and antimatter.
-Experimental measurement rule out repulsion between antihydrogen and the mass of the Earth.

 Anti-gravity does not refer to either the lack of weight under gravity experienced in free fall or orbit, or to balancing the force of gravity with some other force, such as electromagnetism, aerodynamic lift, or ion-propelled "lifters", which fly in the air by moving air with electromagnetic fields.

+Historically, anti-gravity was considered a possibility after the discovery of antimatter.
+Once the nature of antimatter was more clearly established, it was clear that gravity works the same for both matter and antimatter.
+Experimental measurements rule out repulsion between antihydrogen and the mass of the Earth.
+Under the current laws of physics, anti-gravity is not possible without some form of exotic matter such as negative mass (which has never been observed).

 Anti-gravity is a recurring concept in science fiction.

 Theoretical probability

 Under the laws of general relativity, anti-gravity is impossible except under contrived circumstances.
 Under that theory, and particle physics, gravity is mass-energy, a quantity believed to always be positive.
 It is always attractive and never repulsive.

 During the close of the twentieth century NASA provided funding for the Breakthrough Propulsion Physics Program (BPP) from 1996 through 2002.
 This program studied a number of "far out" designs for space propulsion that were not receiving funding through normal university or commercial channels.
-Anti-gravity-like concepts were listed under "approaches categorized as non-viable" since the study found found no evidence of a anti-gravity-like forces.
+Anti-gravity-like concepts were listed under "approaches categorized as non-viable" since the study found no evidence of anti-gravity-like forces.
 So many inappropriate proposals were submitted that NASA developed a screening guide for reviewers.

 History

-Attempts to understand why gravity is solely an attractive force goes back at least as far as James Clerk Maxwell in the late nineteenth century.
+Attempts to understand why gravity is solely an attractive force go back at least as far as James Clerk Maxwell in the late nineteenth century.
 He noted that existence of unlike charges in electromagnetism was the root of its fundamental difference from gravity.
 With the discovery of general relativity and the emergence of particle physics in the twentieth century this difference seemed even more fundamental.
 The "charge" in the theory of gravity is mass-energy, a quantity believed to always be positive.
 Thus gravity seemed to always be attractive and never repulsive.
-Two significant possible exceptions emerged, one in quantum physics and one at cosmological scales.
+Two significant possible exceptions emerged, however –in quantum physics and at cosmological scales.